 For more patients today, turning to their smartphone or computer for health information is a typical behavior — a recent study by Penn Medicine found that health-related internet searches doubled during the week before patients visited a hospital, and 15 percent of patients searched for the location of the emergency department or other logistical information.
 Platforms such as Dignity’s enable healthcare companies to provide a customized experience that aligns with modern patient demands and their own offerings.

 Blockchain is solving health privacy concerns

-AI, personalized content and blockchain are among the top technologies that stand to change how care is delivered to patients.
-By adopting these new technologies in their modern healthcare architecture, healthcare companies can develop engaging new experiences that deliver better outcomes and meet patient concerns and improve organizational results in a rapidly transforming healthcare environment.
+API-based data interoperability, AI, personalized content and blockchain are among the top technologies that stand to change how care is delivered to patients.
+By adopting these new technologies in their modern healthcare architecture, healthcare companies can develop engaging new omnichannel digital experiences that deliver better patient outcomes, meet patient concerns and improve organizational results in a rapidly transforming healthcare environment.